1949–50 Indianapolis Olympians season

 The 1949–50 Indianapolis Olympians season was the first season for the Indianapolis Olympians in the National Basketball Association (NBA).
-Despite them being an expansion franchise, the Olympians would end up being the champions of the Central Division, though they would be eliminated from the playoffs by the Anderson Packers.
+Originally, the Olympians franchise was created as a response by the older National Basketball League (NBL) to the younger Basketball Association of America (BAA) losing the Indianapolis Jets team by bankruptcy (though that team ironically had its greatest history within the NBL as the Indianapolis Kautskys under grocer Frank Kautsky's ownership) months before the NBL and BAA merged operations to become the present-day NBA (though with the BAA's history holding a greater presence there).
+As a result of this situation at hand, the Olympians franchise would enter the NBA not as a continuation of the Indianapolis Jets franchise, but as an expansion franchise for the newly merged league instead.
+Despite them being an expansion franchise, the Olympians would end up being the champions of the Central Division, though they would be eliminated from the playoffs by the Anderson Packers, who previously were the final champions held in the NBL's history.
 By the end of the season, the Olympians would join the Tri-Cities Blackhawks as the only other Central Division team to play in the NBA beyond this current season, as the other four Central Division teams would defect from the NBA to create a short-lived rivaling professional basketball league to compete against the NBA called the National Professional Basketball League.